Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
 - The SDK has been implemented using [.NET Core 3.1.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - The Customer provisioning and Publisher web sample applications have been implemented using [ASP.NET Core Runtime 3.1.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 - For Persistence we are using [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/) and [Entity Framework](https://docs.microsoft.com/en-us/ef/).
 However, feel free to use any data repository you are comfortable with.
-The Database Schema is located in the Microsoft.Marketplace.SaaS.SDK.PublisherSolution's database folder.
+The Database Schema is located in the **deployment/Database** folder.

 Besides, it is assumed that you have access to the following resources:
 - [Azure subscription](https://ms.portal.azure.com/) - to host the SDK components and sample web applications.